pub-calculator-io/square-footage-calculator/readme.md

-# Square Footage Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Square Footage Calculator Widget for WordPress

 Square footage calculator finds the surface area (square footage) of various shapes and calculates associated construction costs.
 It can be used as a room area calculator.